Banks, technology stocks lead another decline on Wall Street - NewsBreak

 “The cat is kind of out of the bag now and it seems like inflation is something that's going to be more persistent in 2022,” said Charlie Ripley, senior investment strategist for Allianz Investment Management.

 Sectors considered less risky held up better than the rest of the market.
-Real estate stocks rose slightly.
-Losses weren’t as severe for utilities and materials companies.
+Losses weren't as severe for real estate companies and utilities.

 Some travel-related stocks, including cruise line operators, rose.
-Royal Caribbean gained 6.2%, Norwegian Cruise Line rose 5.3% and Carnival gained 4.4%.
+Royal Caribbean was up 6%, Norwegian Cruise Line rose 5.5% and Carnival gained 4.4%.

-Wall Street is also gauging the potential impact from with the new omicron variant.
+Wall Street is also gauging the potential impact from surging coronavirus cases with the new omicron variant.
 Public health experts in Europe have been urging greater precautions amid the latest wave.

 Investors are also considering heightened tensions between China and U.S. amid an already strained global supply chain.
-In the U.S., Congress unless businesses can prove they were produced without forced labor.
+In the U.S., Congress approved legislation barring all imports from China's Xinjiang region unless businesses can prove they were produced without forced labor.

 Comments / 0